 About Karen

-Karen spent ten years as an adjunct professor in the M.S. program at Columbia University Journalism School, where she created a class in food writing and taught reporting and feature writing.
+During ten years at Columbia, Karen created a class in food writing and taught reporting and feature writing.

 Have a story?
 Contact Karen using this form.